BertKoor/MetMavenKunJeAllesBouwen/markdown/content.md

 The xml element `project/build/directory` is the same as the Maven property `${project.build.directory}`.
 According to the POM reference you saw earlier, it defaults to `${project.basedir}/target` but we've now appended the revision to that.<br/><br/>
-If you execute `mvn validate` again, you should see that reflected.
+If you execute &nbsp; `mvn validate` &nbsp; again, you should see that reflected.
 The properties derived from `project/build/directory` have changed as well.